 This crochet lamb lovey pattern is designed for supervised comfort use.
 It should not be placed in a crib during sleep.
 That simple boundary keeps expectations clear and reduces risk.

-In the United States, safe sleep guidance consistently advises that soft items stay out of infant sleep spaces.
+In the United States, safe sleep guidance consistently advises that soft items, loose bedding, and toys stay out of infant sleep spaces.

 Older handmade versions, secondhand items, or loveys made with unknown materials should be treated as supervised-only.
-When stitching appears loose or construction details are unclear, consider it a keepsake rather than an everyday comfort item.
+When stitching appears loose or construction details are unclear, consider the piece a keepsake rather than an everyday comfort item.

 For broader nursery safety information, see the guidance provided by the American Academy of Pediatrics.